 - 1. Recognize the key items on the statement of cash flows to analyze company performance. - 2.
-Identify and apply the major ratios used to evaluate the cash flow of a company. - 3.
-Distinguish between cash flow coverage ratios and cash flow performance measures.
+Identify and apply the major ratios used to evaluate the cash flow of a company.

 Chapter 10: Interim Statements and Segment Analysis

 - 1. Recognize the accounting limitations associated with interim reporting. - 2.
 Identify the disclosure requirements for major segments of a business.